 When a subjective term is used in the claim, the examiner should determine whether the specification supplies some standard for measuring the scope of the term, similar to the analysis for a term of degree.
 Some objective standard must be provided in order to allow the public to determine the scope of the claim.
 A claim that requires the exercise of subjective judgment without restriction may render the claim indefinite.
 In re Musgrave, 431 F.2d 882, 893 (CCPA 1970).
 Claim scope cannot depend solely on the unrestrained, subjective opinion of a particular individual purported to be practicing the invention.
 Datamize LLC v.
 Plumtree Software, Inc., 417 F.3d 1342, 1350, 75 USPQ2d 1801, 1807 (Fed.
 Cir.
 2005)); see also Interval Licensing LLC v.
 AOL, Inc., 766 F.3d 1364, 1373, 112 USPQ2d 1188 (Fed.
 Cir.
 2014) (holding the claim phrase “unobtrusive manner” indefinite because the specification did not “provide a reasonably clear and exclusive definition, leaving the facially subjective claim language without an objective boundary”).

-During prosecution, the applicant may overcome a rejection by providing evidence that the meaning of the term can be ascertained by one of ordinary skill in the art when reading the disclosure, or by amending the claim to remove the subjective term.
+During prosecution, the applicant may overcome a rejection by amending the claim to remove the subjective term, or by providing evidence that the meaning of the term can be ascertained by one of ordinary skill in the art when reading the disclosure.
+However, “[f]or some facially subjective terms, the definiteness requirement is not satisfied by merely offering examples that satisfy the term within the specification.”
+DDR Holdings, LLC v.
+Hotels.com, L.P., 773 F.3d 1245, 1261 (Fed.
+Cir.
+2014).

 Use of a narrow numerical range that falls within a broader range in the same claim may render the claim indefinite when the boundaries of the claim are not discernible.
 Description of examples and preferences is properly set forth in the specification rather than in a single claim.
 A narrower range or preferred embodiment may also be set forth in another independent claim or in a dependent claim.
 If stated in a single claim, examples and preferences lead to confusion over the intended scope of the claim.
 In those instances where it is not clear whether the claimed narrower range is a limitation, a rejection under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph should be made.
 The Examiner should analyze whether the metes and bounds of the claim are clearly set forth.
 Examples of claim language which have been held to be indefinite are (A) “a temperature of between 45 and 78 degrees Celsius, preferably between 50 and 60 degrees Celsius”; and (B) “a predetermined quantity, for example, the maximum capacity.”